Charlotte Roofing and Construction Blog

 • Inspect your roof at regular intervals

-Have a roofing professiional inspect your roof from the outside and climb into your attic a few times per year to ensure there are no animal droppings, torn insulation, or moisture.
+Have a roofing professional inspect your roof outside and climb into your attic a few times per year to ensure there are no animal droppings, torn insulation, or moisture.

 • Keep your gutters clean